openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     todo: now it supports only JSValue, need to add full abstract support

-The method call expression *D.F()*, where *D* is of type *DynamicObject*, is treated as a call of the instance method of the underlying object.
+The method call expression *D.F()*, where *D* is of type *DynamicObject*, is handled as a call of the instance method of an underlying object.

 If the result of a method call is used, then it is wrapped in the instance of *DynamicObject*, since the actual type of the returned value is not known